 What Damages Could be Caused by Hard Water?

-Have you ever had boiled water overflow and it leave a residue on the surface of your stovetop?
+Have you ever had boiled water overflow and it leaves a residue on the surface of your stovetop?
 Have you noticed that your washing machine struggles to remove stains?
 If you answered yes to either of those questions, then you’re going to want to keep reading.
 Whether it’s hard water in your home or office or on a camping trip by the lake.
 Knowing about this problem can make your life easier.

 So we’ve written our ultimate guide to hard water to let you know how it affects your home appliances.
 But what is hard water?
 Here you’ll find out what hard water is and what’s needed to resolve the issue once and for all!